-- 6.5.4 Quality assurance initiatives of the institution include: (6) - 1.
-Regular meeting of Internal Quality Assurance Cell (IQAC); timely submission of Annual Quality Assurance Report (AQAR) to NAAC; Feedback collected, analysed and used for improvements - 2.
-Academic Administrative Audit (AAA) and initiation of follow up action - 3.
-Participation in NIRF - 4.
-ISO Certification - 5.
-NBA or any other quality audit
+- 6.5.4 Quality assurance initiatives of the institution include:

+- 1. Regular meeting of Internal Quality Assurance Cell (IQAC); timely submission of Annual Quality Assurance Report (AQAR) to NAAC; Feedback collected, analysed and used for improvements

+- 2. Academic Administrative Audit (AAA) and initiation of follow up action

+- 3. Participation in NIRF

+- 4. ISO Certification

+- 5. NBA or any other quality audit Options:

-- A. Any 4 of the above
+- 6. Any 4 of the above

-- B. Any 3 of the above
+- 7. Any 3 of the above

 - C. Any 2 of the above

 - D. Any 1 of the above

-- E. None of the above
+E. None of the above

-Year AQARs prepared/ Academic Administrative Audit Participation in ISO NBA or any other submitted.
-(Yes /No) (AAA) and initiation of follow NIRF.
-(Yes Certification. certification received. up action /No) (Yes /No) (Yes /No)
+Year AQARs prepared/ submitted.
+(Yes/No) Academic Administrative Audit (AAA) and initiation of follow up action Participation in NIRF.
+(Yes /No) ISO Certification.
+(Yes /No) NBA or any other certification received.
+(Yes /No)